mirobotech/BEAPER-Nano/MicroPython/README.md

 ## **BEAPER_Nano.py**

 A MicroPython board support module for BEAPER Nano.
-BEAPER_Nano.py is used by all of the beginner activities and most BEAPER Nano exampmle program.
+BEAPER_Nano.py is used by all beginner activities and most other BEAPER Nano example programs.
 See **BEAPER_Nano_README.md** for details.

 ## **/Beginner Activities**
 A complete beginner curriculum containing beginner learning activities for BEAPER Nano.